 - State and Federal Rules and Regulations: Rules and regulations regarding secondary transition and workforce development for students with disabilities include, but are not limited to, the Individuals with Disabilities Education Act (IDEA), the Workforce Innovation and Opportunity Act (WIOA), and Ohio Employment

-- First Ohio Longitudinal Transition Study (OLTS) is designed to collect data not only on post-school outcomes, but also on how students’ secondary programs and services promoted these outcomes.
+- Ohio Longitudinal Transition Study (OLTS) is designed to collect data not only on post-school outcomes, but also on how students’ secondary programs and services promoted these outcomes.

 Opportunities to learn more: